jeff4/bionotes.github.io/index.md

 ### Finding your gene by complementation; the ARG1 gene
 * [ARG1](https://en.wikipedia.org/wiki/ARG1_(gene)) codes for enzyme arginase
+* Yeast mutants who are auxotrophs requiring external arginine because the mutation prevents it from manufacturing arginine by itself.
+The gene is ARG1.
+* Take all the yeast DNA and cut it to pieces, ligate it to vectors.
+Transformed it into cells.
+* Now we have thousands of colonies are all carrying different plasmids from the fragmented source DNA.

 ## Lecture 17: Analyzing a Gene